 Inmates may file a grievance; however, all allegations of abuse or harassment, when received by staff, would immediately result in the opening of a formal investigation (criminal or administrative).
 This process would not involve staff who may be the subject of the complaint.
 FAC 33-103.006 states "If the inmate or third party is filing a grievance involving sexual abuse, it shall be clearly stated in the first line of the grievance that it is a grievance related to sexual abuse.
-Also on Form DC1-303 the third party filer shall check the box next to Third Party Grievance Alleging Sexual Abuse.
+Also, on form DC1-303 the third party filer shall check the box next to Third Party Grievance Alleging Sexual Abuse.
 If this statement is not included in the grievance and if the third party box is not checked, the grievance shall be responded to.
 This will not be a reason to return the grievance without action to the filer".
-There have been thirteen grievances involving PREA related issues filed during the previous year.
+There have been 21 grievances involving PREA related issues filed during the previous year.
+21 grievances were responded to within 90 days.
+There were no emergency grievances filed during the previous twelve months.

-FDC Procedure 602.053

-FAC 33-103.006 Page 2 Section 1C, 1E, Page 3 Section 1H, Section 1L
+FDC Procedure 602.053 FAC 33-103.006 Page 2 Section 1C, 1E, Page 3 Section 1H, Section 1L